akansha204/velox/README.md

 7. Logs are streamed to the client in real-time via Server-Sent Events.
 8. The backend returns a `liveUrl` for running deployments based on the active environment config.
 9. The running deployment is accessible through the backend reverse proxy.
-10. Deployment records remain in SQLite until they are cleared with the reset endpoint or the database is removed.
+10. Expired deployment records and logs are automatically removed by the backend cleanup scheduler.

 ## Technical Notes